the-quetzal-community/trademark-license/Readme.txt

 precedent and/or compliance of This License, contact, sue, litigate against and/or otherwise seek and collect damages from You.

-"This License" (or "The License") means [Name of the License].
-It is a
+"This License" (or "The License") is the.quetzal.community/trademark-license
-    living document, which means [Name of the Publisher] may release new versions from time to time, only in order to fix errors, address loopholes and/or resolve ambiguities.
+    It is a living document, which means the Publisher may release new versions from time to time, only in order to fix errors, address loopholes and/or resolve ambiguities.
 The legal interpretation of this document should be wholistic and ought to consider the context of its use along with the perspectives and opinions from the majority of